Buy your freehold

 Try to get 50% of flat owners together first to ensure you have enough people and aren't wasting your time and money.

 You will then need to form a right-to-manage (RTM) company.
-A solicitor could help – the Leasehold Advisory Service lists solicitors that specialise in leasehold law.
-Also try The Association of Leasehold Enfranchisement Practitioners' site.
+A solicitor could help with setting one up – try the Association of Leasehold Enfranchisement Practitioners' site.

 Step 2.
 Ask the other flat owners to take part.